 Talking about HIV means different things to different people.
-For young people it might mean talking to family members, friends, (potential) partners, school, work or doctors/nurses.
+For young people it might mean talking to family members, friends, (potential) partners, people at school or work, or doctors and nurses.

 Young people who grow up with HIV typically find out about their HIV status later in life, some time after they have been initially diagnosed.
 As a young person gets older, there are a growing number of people they may want to talk to about living with HIV.
-This can include people who may already know about their status (e.g parents/carers or doctors/nurses) and people who do not know (e.g. friends/partners/boyfriends/girlfriends).
+This can include people who may already know about their status (e.g parents, carers, doctors, nurses) and people who do not know (e.g. friends, partners, boyfriends, girlfriends).

 How a young person is told about their own HIV status can impact how they feel about telling others.